coavins/EmoTrackerPacks/README.md

 # Connect to Bizhawk

-## Activate autotracker in EmoTracker
+## Enable the autotracker

+**Note:** You should configure your tracker settings **before** you connect to the emulator.

+### EmoTracker

 To activate the autotracker, right-click the robot icon in the lower right corner of EmoTracker and choose "SNES", then "Lua".
 When the robot turns red or yellow, it is ready.

-**Note:** You should make sure that your tracker settings are configured correctly before you connect to the emulator.
+### PopTracker

+To activate the autotracker, left-click the word "Lua" in the top left corner of PopTracker.
+When the text turns yellow, it is waiting for a connection from BizHawk.
+When the text turns green, it means BizHawk successfully connected and autotracking will begin.

 ## Load the connector script in BizHawk